 Meaning

-The message behind “Every man judges his own happiness and satisfaction with life in terms of his possession or lack of possession of those things that he considers worthwhile and valuable.” revolves around happiness.
-It suggests that happiness is found in simple moments, making it relatable to many people's experiences.
+In the quote “Every man judges his own happiness and satisfaction with life in terms of his possession or lack of possession of those things that he considers worthwhile and valuable.,” the emphasis is on happiness.
+It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.

 Theme